 The Honors Thesis

 The honors thesis is a significant, independent research project written on a topic of the student’s choosing.
-The thesis is completed during the last two semesters before graduation while enrolled in the appropriate 679H courses, Honors Tutorial A and B.
+The thesis is completed during the last two semesters before graduation while enrolled in the appropriate 679H courses, Honors Tutorial A and B. These courses are three credits each.

 It is the student’s responsibility to secure a thesis supervisor, who must be a faculty member affiliated with CMES or DMES and who must be qualified to advise the student on the selected research topic.
 Usually, your supervisor should be a professor with whom you have previously worked.
 The second reader is usually a faculty member, but may in some cases be an expert in your field outside of the university.
 Approval for non-faculty readers should always be obtained from your specific department before making any firm commitments.
 A successful student-supervisor match is one of the most important elements for a successful thesis.